thehouseofrisingsun/TaskApp/README.md

 To run Function app with Visual Studio , just set it as a Start up project and run

 To run Web app:

-  1)first need to run server side - can be run in Visual Studio
+  - first need to run server side - can be run in Visual Studio
-  2) npm install(to install all the packages) -> npm start(to run the FE app)  in command line
+  - npm install(to install all the packages) -> npm start(to run the FE app)  in command line